marselgray/Judicial-Review/README.md

 Contributions:

-I the time to not restart once it runs out.
+I would like the timer to not restart once it runs out.
 I'd like it close the quiz.